aama/webappy/README.md

 box.
 For moore precise comparison one could then go on to 'combine' the paradigms as in the baseApp script.

+    3.4 `pdgmDisp-pnames.py`:

+This program simply enables the uiser to generate and display, presumably on an experimental basis, a "paradigm-name" list in a different order from that dictated by the `pdgmPropOrder` feature of the `LANG-pdgms.json` file.

     3.5 `pdgmDispQuery.py`:

-Each of the display scripts, 3.1 and 3.2, finds the data it displays by a SPARQL query against the AAMA datastore.
+Each of the display scripts, 3.1, 3.2, and 3.3,
+finds the data it displays by running a SPARQL query against the AAMA datastore.
-These queries are formed from the display data request by one of the `query()` functions contained in this script which has been imported into the display script.
+These queries are formed from the display data request by one or more of the `query()` functions contained in this script and which have been imported into the display script.
 The query itself, and its CSV output, are for the moment printed to the terrminal (or eventually to a log file).